Harry Jackson (artist): Works

 Among Jackson's combat artworks were Betio Beachhead (1944), Marine in Battle (1944), and Charging Under Fire (1945).
 One of his first realist works was the large-scale painting The Italian Bar (1956), which depicts a tavern and its patrons on Little Italy's Mulberry Street.
 The work has been called "one of the most important portrait paintings in American 20th century art".

 In 1958, he was commissioned by Ambassador Robert Douglas Coe and the Buffalo Bill Center of the West's Whitney Gallery of Western Art, in Cody, to create the sequential paintings The Stampede (1965) and The Range Burial (1963), which were installed in 1965.
 Western influences are seen in these works, which depict a longhorn stampede dragging a cowboy off his horse, and his subsequent funeral.
 Jackson dedicated The Range Burial to Pollock.
-Both works were loaned to the Atlanta Art Conservation Center in 2009 for conservation.
+Both works were loaned to the Atlanta Art Conservation Center in 2009 for conservation; The Range Burial now hangs in the Booth Western Art Museum.
 The 10 × 21 ft paintings were also executed as bronzes and lithographs.
 In the mid-1960s, Jackson created a portrait of Bob Dylan during a transitional time in the singer's career.

 In 1969, Jackson sculpted The Marshal for Time, which depicted Wayne as Rooster Cogburn in the film True Grit, riding a horse and carrying a rifle.
 Following Wayne's death in 1979, Jackson was commissioned by Great Western Savings & Loan to create a sculpture of Wayne, who had appeared in a series of commercials for the company during his last two years, for the Great Western Savings & Loan building (now Flynt Building) along Wilshire Boulevard in Beverly Hills, California.
 Prior to The Horseman's debut, the Beverly Hills Architectural Commission requested multiple changes, including the removal of multicolored paint and a motor in its base that would have slowly rotated the sculpture.
 The 21 ft, 6 t bronze sculpture was dedicated in 1984.
 In 1980, the monumental sculpture Sacagawea was dedicated at the Buffalo Bill Center of the West.

 Between April 2005 and May 2006, Jackson completed the first six of his "Quartet" paintings, which he said "indicate the blissfully liberating spirit of Kandinsky and Pollock".
 The first four are featured in the film Harry Jackson Talks About Art, which is about the intersection of Jackson's abstract and realist work.
 His bronze sculpture Sacajawea Modified II (2005) was the featured work for the 2006 Buffalo Bill Art Show and Sale, for which Jackson was named "Honored Artist".

 In 2007, California State University, Northridge opened the Washington Mutual Gallery in the campus' Redwood Hall, showcasing thirty Jackson sculptures on permanent display.
 The collection's bronzes, valued at $740,000, depict cowboys, Native Americans, and early Western life, and were donated by Washington Mutual in 2006 to commemorate the "profound role Cal State Northridge plays in the cultural life of the region".